benjaminagood/postneue/projects/siblings-that-share-a-section-cut.md

 layout: layouts/project.njk
 title: Siblings that Share a Section Cut
 date: 2022-10-15T05:00:00.000Z
-description: |-
+description: >-
-  Using a discovered section cut of one object using descriptive geometry, invent a second that shares a second cut, but from a very different form.
+  Using descriptive geometry, a discovered section cut in a found aluminum extrusion was used to produce a conjoined sibling.

   ***

   with Mingxuan Wei
 featuredImage: "![](/assets/images/uploads/visrep2.jpeg)"